Yamunapaija/Car_Data_Analysis/README.md

 Welcome to the "Programming in Python for Data Science" repository!
 This repository contains a series of tasks designed to provide practical experience in key aspects of data science using Python.

-## Course Overview
+## Overview

-The course is structured into several phases, each focusing on essential skills necessary for data analysis and manipulation.
+It is structured into several phases, each focusing on essential skills necessary for data analysis and manipulation.

 ### Task 1 and Task 2: Fundamental Python Operations